-After attending a lot of scheduled beach cleanups, we decided we didn’t want to wait for scheduled events; we wanted to make them a regular part of our mission, so we ventured out on our own.
+After participating in many scheduled beach cleanups, we decided we didn’t want to wait for those events; we wanted to make cleanups a regular part of our mission, so we ventured out on our own.
 You can head to your local beach, river, lake, or stream, and walk the banks and surrounding sidewalk areas if any, as everything runs downhill!
 If you have a watercraft, you can set out in that as well, and follow the shoreline where you will find much of the trash.
 You can also start close to home and focus on your neighborhood or local streets, paying particular attention to areas around storm drains.

 WHAT YOU WILL NEED

 1) Invest in a good trash grabber.
 We liked the portable convenience of collapsible grabbers we found online, but durability was a problem, and if used in water they would fill up and become hard to manage.
 Trash grabbers run about $15 – $25.00 and here is one selection to choose from: https://www.homedepot.com/b/

 Search/N-5yc1vZcb4y/Ntk- Extended/Ntt-grabbers?Ntx= mode+matchpartialmax&NCNI-5.
 We’ve found that there aren’t many options in store, so you may have to order online.